elenbeilina/spring-k8s-configuration/readme.md

 ### Spring k8s configuration.
 This simple spring-boot app with rest api, that returns values from spring properties.

+### Configuration
+This branch is configured using secret with object.name injected from the secret as literal \
+and colors mounted as file.

 #### Test scenario:

 1. Build project: